Code-Institute-Submissions/sharondrinkwaard-portfolio-project-2_JulyResub/README.md

 ## Deployment
 The site was deployed to GitHub pages.
 The steps to deploy are as follows:
+- Log in to Github.
-- In the GitHub repository, navigate to Settings
+- In the GitHub repository, navigate to 'Settings'
 - On your left you can find the menu.
-Scroll down and navigate to Pages
+Scroll down and navigate to 'Pages'.
-- From the source section drop-down menu, select Main and click on Save
+- From the source section drop-down menu, select 'Main' and click on 'Save'.
+- Now wait a few minutes.
-- On top of the page a link will show saying that the website is publiced
+- On top of the page a link will show saying that the website is publiced.

 The link can be found here: https://sharondrinkwaard.github.io/portfolio-project-2/